cumulus-digital/cmls-player/src/patches/README.md

 # Player Patches

-Patches allow for custom, specific behavior relevant to the player, and are loaded when the player initializes.
+Player Patches allow for custom, specific behavior relevant to the player, are loaded only when the player initializes, and run immediately and on DOM ready.